Community Growth and Economic Development

 As of January 1, 2025, the Planning and Economic Development Department was renamed the Community Growth and Economic Development Department.
 This change reflects the department's evolving roles and responsibilities with an emphasis on sustainable growth and collaboration in Durham Region.
 For additional information, please read the full Council Report.

-The Regional Municipality of Durham's Community Growth and Economic Development Department consists of three divisions that are responsible for establishing and implementing a long-term vision for the growth and economic prosperity of the region.
+The Regional Municipality of Durham's Community Growth and Economic Development Department consists of five divisions that are responsible for establishing and implementing a long-term vision for the growth and economic prosperity of the region.

 Community Growth Division